 Have you ever thought about the daily range of a currency pair?
 If you have been trading for some time, you know that currency pairs tend to reach the extent of their daily range at some point in the New York session.
 The truth is that with a bit of technical analysis, a trader can oftentimes determine the general area where a currency pair will be exhausting its daily move, reversing, and trading back into its daily range.
 This simple, but powerful trading scenario is the backbone of the range expansion reversal strategy.
 In this article, we will break down the specifics of this trading strategy, and with a little personal tweaking, it could become a valuable part of your overall trading approach.

-First let's break down the idea behind the strategy a bit.
+First let’s break down the idea behind this FX strategy a bit.
 The Range Expansion Reversal Strategy is essentially a reversion to mean strategy.
 Reversion to mean is a statistical term that refers to the following mathematical law: over time, data will tend to return to the mean, or average, of the entire data set.
 Therefore, in this strategy that means that as a currency pair exhausts its daily range each day, it tends to reverse at some point and return back into the average daily range; thus, this strategy is called range expansion reversal strategy-as a currency pair exhausts its average daily range, we are looking to fade the daily momentum in anticipation that the currency pair will return back into its daily range.